 From a distance, Outward Bound may sound similar to summer camp.
-While there is some overlap, like fun outdoor activities, adventure, and sleeping under the stars with friends, the purpose and structure of the experience is different.
+While there’s some overlap, like fun outdoor activities, adventure and sleeping under the stars with friends, the purpose and structure of the experience is different.
 Outward Bound is so much more than a summer camp.

 What You Can Expect When You Sign Up